irshad07ali/irshad07ali/README.md

 - 👋 Hi, I’m @irshad07ali I am currently working as a Data Analyst at a Startup
 - 👀 I’m interested in Software Development and Data Science
-- 🌱 I’m currently brushing up my DSA and Data Anlaysis skills using python
+- 🌱 I’m currently brushing up my DSA and Data Analysis skills using python
 -
 - 💞️ I’m looking to collaborate on anything related to Web development and Data Analysis.
 - 📫 How to reach me : mail : ali7irshad@gmail.com